rand3289/OutNet/readme.md

 ## OutNet installation instructions
-The first step in any installation is creating or editing start.url text file.
+The first step in any installation is creating or editing outnetStart.url text file.
 It contains an initial url (IP:PORT) for OutNet to connect to.
 For example 127.0.0.1:12345 This is where OutNet will connect to find peers.
 The file can be deleted later.
 You should trust the initial source of the information to avoid problems.

 When outnet first runs, it creates the following files:
-outnet.cfg outnet*.log publicOutNet.key secretOutNet.key and possibly remoteData.save
+outnet.cfg outnet*.log outnetPublic.key outnetSecret.key and possibly outnetPeers.save
 User can further create *.service files with local service descriptions you want to advertise.
 User can also create *.badip and *.badkey files for blacklisted IPs and Public Keys respectively.

 ### Installation instructions for OutNet daemon on Linux with systemd
-1. create start.url file as described above in the common instructions
+1. create outnetStart.url file as described above in the common instructions
 2. edit outnet.svc to set your User, WorkingDirectory and ExecStart
     User should match "whoami"
     WorkingDirectory should be set to the location of the executable file "outnet"